-At least THREE weeks prior to the date of the preliminary examination, the student must return the completed "Preliminary Exam Committee Appointment" form to the Graduate support staff and arrange the date, time, and place of the examination.
-The examination cannot be scheduled in the first or last two weeks of instruction, on reading days, during final examinations, registration periods, on weekends, or on Fridays after 2 p.m. if a faculty meeting is scheduled; nor should they be scheduled during the summer months or winter recess unless the entire committee can attend (there can be no substitutions).
+According to department norms, the preliminary examination should not be scheduled in the first or last two weeks of instruction, on reading days, during final examinations, registration periods, on weekends, or on Fridays after 2 p.m. if a faculty meeting is scheduled; nor should they be scheduled during the summer months or winter recess unless the entire committee can attend (there can be no substitutions).
 Students must remind committee members of the date, time, and place of the meeting.